Sm0kEsOut/BlackHole-Language/docs/README.md

 ## Support

-If you have any questions or need support, please open an issue on the GitHub repository or join our community forum.
+If you have any questions or need support, please open an [issue](https://github.com/Sm0kEsOut/BlackHole-Language/issues/new) on the GitHub repository, join our discord, or join our community [discussion](https://github.com/Sm0kEsOut/BlackHole-Language/discussions).